Compliance & Curatorial

 Dr Hardwick studied Latin and Classical Greek, Archaeology and Ancient History at the University of Sydney and was awarded a Bachelor of Arts degree.
 Dr Hardwick then attended the University of Oxford in England and wrote a thesis on ancient coinage for which he was awarded a degree of Doctor of Philosophy (DPhil).
 Dr Hardwick has published widely on the ancient history of the Mediterranean, taught at universities in Greece and Australia and held curatorial positions in Australia.

-In addition, Peter Zada, the President of the Committee, also serves as the Committee Curatorial Delegate and on behalf of and at the request of the Committee, oversees the work of Dr Hardwick.
+In addition, Peter Zada, an Ordinary Committee Member of the Committee, also serves as the Committee Curatorial Delegate and on behalf of and at the request of the Committee, oversees the work of Dr Hardwick.
 Together, the Curatorial Director and the Committee Curatorial Delegate, with the support and assistance of the Volunteer Curatorial assistant and in consultation with the Committee, ensure that strategies for the Museum are devised and continue to be updated, set in place and also see to the implementtaion of the ongoing stratgeic plan for the Museum.

 The Toula Museum of Australia Inc. places strong emphasis on engaging only the most highly qualified Curators and resolved to engage Dr Hardwick after a detailed submission had been prepared by Dr Hardwick and submitted to the Museum Committee.
 The Museum is proud of the leadership role that Dr Hardwick plays in the Curatorial Division of the Museum and the greater Community.

-The Toula Museum of Australia Inc. is a member of Museums Australia, and has adopted its Code of Ethics.
-The Toula Museum is run under and in accordance with the following policy documents which outline, among other things, the responsibilities, duties and rights of its staff and volunteers:
+The Toula Museum of Australia Inc. is run under and in accordance with the following policy documents which outline, among other things, the responsibilities, duties and rights of its staff and volunteers:

 - Operations Policy and Manual (Code of Ethics appear as an annexure);